 I can’t remember when William Klein’s images first entered my consciousness and burned themselves onto my retina.
 They seem to have always been there.
-In my life.
-In my sight.
-They were there in the vast multi-coloured Mister Freedom poster in a changing room in the jeans shop Fiourucci in the Kings Road in the early 1970s, in the dense black and white grain of his New York contacts, which I pored over whilst at college in the 1980s and finally and thankfully in Tatler magazine, which I art directed throughout the 1990s.
+They were there in the vast multi-coloured Mister Freedom poster in a changing room in the jeans shop Fiourucci in the Kings Road in the early 1970s, in the dense black and white grain of his New York contacts, which I pored over whilst at college in the 1980s and finally in Tatler magazine, which I art directed throughout the 1990s.
 Klein’s images were the images I wanted to capture, they were the images that inspired me and infuriated me.

 How did he do it?
 How did he see these moments?
 How did he remain so subversive?
 How could he be such a great photographer and design such great books all on his own?
-How could he make such a dismissive and forward thinking film like Where are You Polly Magoo? and capture the young Cassius Clay and the older, wiser Muhamed Ali in the thriller in Manilla?
+How could he make such a dismissive and forward-thinking film like Where are You Polly Magoo? and capture the young Cassius Clay and the older, wiser Muhammed Ali in the thriller in Manilla?
 How could he create documentaries that followed no rules?
-That made there own rules and then broke those rules?
+That made their own rules and then broke those rules?
 William Klein how did you do it?
-I needed to know and I needed to know badly.
+I needed to know, and I needed to know badly.
 There was only one way to find out.
 I had to commission him and meet him.
 In 1991 commissioning a photographer was not a straightforward or easy business.

 I braced myself and dialed the number, a few long dialing tones later, the unmistakable voice of Klein came on the line.
 His direct no nonsense approach combined with his heavily accented Parisian/Brooklyn accent instantly made me stumble over my words.
-I was speaking to a photographic legend and I suddenly felt very small and unworthy.
-Our conversation begin badly as I garbled my suggestion that he might like to photograph the French/Candian contemporary dance troupe La, La, La Human Steps for me and for Tatler magazine.
+I was speaking to a photographic legend, and I suddenly felt very small and unworthy.
+Our conversation begins badly as I garbled my suggestion that he might like to photograph the French/Candian contemporary dance troupe La, La, La Human Steps for me and for Tatler magazine.
 You can do whatever you want I spewed out, I will not ask anything of you, whatever ideas you have are the ideas we will go with.
-As subconsciously I begged him to just say yes.
-He said that he wasn’t really shooting stills anymore, he was shooting films, films of dancers, but that he was frustrated with the complicated process and having to deal with finances, so yes he would do it.
+He said that he wasn’t really shooting stills anymore, he was shooting films, films of dancers, but that he was frustrated with the complicated process and having to deal with finances, so yes, he would do it.
 What was the magazine again?
 He asked.
 “Tatler, it’s a Conde Nast” magazine I repeated.
-I then received a full run down on the realities of working for Conde Nast as a photographer, but despite his tirade he was going to do it and yes the fee was okay.
+I then received a full run down on the realities of working for Conde Nast as a photographer, but despite his tirade he was going to do it and yes, the fee was okay.
 We were on, I had commissioned William Klein and it felt good.

-Entrance was by invitation only but it was never difficult to gain entrance to Hamilton’s on a private view night and the gallery was packed.
+Entrance was by invitation only, but it was never difficult to gain entrance to Hamilton’s on a private view night and the gallery was packed.
 I took my time to find the right moment to approach Klein and when an opportunity to introduce myself presented itself, I took a deep breath and said hello to one of my photographic heroes.
-He was immediately courteous, friendly and conversational.
+He was immediately courteous, friendly, and conversational.
 We spoke of his near arrest and how much he had enjoyed shooting the dancers for me and just for a few moments we felt like friends.
 He grabbed a copy of a catalogue of his work and in his distinctive graphic handwriting declared that this was in fact the case.
 ‘To my Friend’ he wrote on the cover and that was enough to make that catalogue the most treasured item in my collection of photography books to this day.
-I thanked him and moved away to let others speak to this rebellious spirit of imagemaking.

-The moment I did I realized that whilst I had been speaking to Klein a number of young photographers (I was of a similar age at the time) who were just making their way in the industry had been watching our conversation.
+I realized that whilst I had been speaking to Klein a few young photographers (I was of a similar age at the time) who were just making their way in the industry had been watching our conversation.
 Immediately they wanted to know what we had been talking about and asked to be introduced to Klein.
-There were two photographers who at the time I knew well and who today are internationally recognized for their work who were the most persistant in asking me to introduce them to Klein, which I was happy to do.
-One chatted briefly to him without incident, the other began his conversation by praising Klein’s work for Harpers Bazaar magazine with the great art director Alexey Brodovitch.
+There were two photographers who at the time I knew well and who today are internationally recognized for their work who were the most persistent in asking me to introduce them to Klein, which I was happy to do.
+One chatted briefly to him without incident, the other began his conversation by praising Klein’s work for Harper’s Bazaar magazine with the great art director Alexey Brodovitch.
 Klein had never worked for Bazaar or Brodovitch, which he informed the young photographer clearly and directly.
-The photographer skukled off suitably embarrased.
+The photographer skulked off suitably embarrassed.
 It was vintage Klein delivered with his characteristic laugh.
 Now that photographer mixes with world leaders I wonder if he remembers his first meeting with William Klein.

-My next engagement with Klein came a few years later thanks to the rebellious nature of the French public and their decision to riot in the streets of Paris in the mid Nineties.
+My next meeting with Klein came a few years later thanks to the rebellious nature of the French public and their decision to riot in the streets of Paris.
 I was still art directing Tatler magazine and I had finally been given a further commissioning opportunity, which I felt was worthy of a call to Klein.
 Paris was rioting and I wanted Klein to be on the streets recording it for us.
-A quick phone call and he was out shooting, creating images filled with aggression, movement and grain just as I had expected and hoped.
-It remains the commission I am most proud of and the edited images ran over eight pages of a social magazine for the aristocracy and priveledged.
+A quick phone call and he was out shooting, creating images filled with aggression, movement, and grain just as I had expected and hoped.
+It remains the commission I am most proud of, and the edited images ran over eight pages of a social magazine for the aristocracy and privileged.
 The clash of cultures could not have been more pronounced or perfect.
-The images of Paris marked the end of my opportunities to work with Klien but my love of his work and attitude never faded and I began a mission to own every one of the books featuring his work published.
+The images of Paris marked the end of my opportunities to work with Klein but my love of his work and attitude never faded and I began a mission to own every one of the books featuring his work published.
 From essential classics such as Life is Good & Good for You in New York and Tokyo to the lesser collected In and Out of Fashion and Italia.
-When I started to work as a photographer it was Klein’s work which I turned to first for inspiration.

 © Grant Scott 2012